As seen in:

 - Add a Mouthwatering Opening Paragraph.
 Tell a quick story with a specific detail: An impressive achievement that fits the job to microscopic tolerances.

 Want to see how that works?
-See these two electrical engineering cover letter examples.
+See these two engineering cover letter examples.

 Engineering Cover Letter Examples—Opening Paragraph